-The financial statements included in the Funds' annual report are incorporated herein by reference.
-The annual and semi-annual reports provide the Funds' most recent financial reports and portfolio listings.
-The annual report contains a discussion of the market conditions and investment strategies that affected the Funds' performance during the last fiscal year.
+The annual financial statements included in the Funds' Form N-CSR are incorporated herein by reference.
+The annual and semi-annual reports and Form N-CSR include additional information about each Fund's investments.
+The annual report also contains a discussion of the market conditions and investment strategies that materially affected a Fund's performance during the reporting period.
+The Form N-CSR includes each Fund's annual and semi-annual financial statements, as well as the report of the Funds' independent registered public accounting firm in the annual financial statements.

-Statement of Additional Information (SAI) dated May 1, 2023, as it may be supplemented from time to time The SAI is incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).
+Statement of Additional Information (SAI) dated May 1, 2025, as it may be supplemented from time to time

+The SAI is incorporated into this Prospectus by reference (i.e., legally made a part of this Prospectus).
 The SAI provides more details about the Funds' policies and management.